Oxford Symposium Awards and Grants

 ▪ Prize for Best Presentation by a First-time Presenter who is not a student.

-£150 is also allocated by the Friends of the Oxford Symposium as prize money to be awarded to the best presentation by a first-time presenter who is not a student.
-You must have declared that you are a first-time presenter on your paper proposal to be eligible for this prize
+Friends of the Oxford Symposium also make a discretionary award of £150 to the best presentation by a first-time non-student presenter.
+You must have declared that you are a first-time presenter on your paper proposal to be eligible for this award.

 Young Chefs’ Grant